Smoothing Quantile Regression Averaging: A new approach to probabilistic forecasting of electricity prices: Methodology

-To compute probabilistic forecasts of the day-ahead price, five different point forecasts obtained with one model structure but various data transformation functions (see Section \ref{ssec:point}) are used.
-In a recent article, \citet{mar:uni:wer:20} discussed whether it is better to combine point or probabilistic forecasts, and proposed to use the QRA model in several variants that outperform the original model.
-Based on that, in this research, three variants of QR and SQR-based methods are considered (see also Figure \ref{fig:ave}): \begin{itemize} \item The standard approach is to apply one of the described methods to all available point forecasts (with the intercept).
-This solution is denoted by QRA and SQRA consecutively for QR- and SQR-based methods. \item The second approach is to use single point forecasts to obtain a single probabilistic prediction.
-As a result, five various probabilistic forecasts are obtained, each based on a different point forecast.
-Next, motivated by the results of \citet{uni:mar:wer:19}, a probability (F) averaging of the probabilistic forecasts is computed (for details see Section~3.3.2 in the cited article).
-Described models are denoted by QRF for the quantile regression-based model and, by analogy, SQRF for the smoothing quantile regression equivalent. \item Finally, according to \citet{mar:uni:wer:20}, in some applications it may be beneficial to first average point forecasts and then construct a probabilistic forecast based on the single prediction of a better accuracy.
-In such models, denoted by QRM or SQRM (respectively, for quantile regression and smoothing quantile regression), all available point forecasts are first combined with arithmetic mean and the averaged prediction (with the intercept) is used as the input for a QR or SQR. \end{itemize}
+To compute probabilistic forecasts of the day-ahead price, five different point forecasts are used, obtained with one model structure but different data transformation functions (see Section \ref{ssec:point}).
+Moreover, three variants of averaging are considered in this research (see also Figure \ref{fig:ave}): \begin{itemize} \item The first approach is to apply one of the described methods to all available point forecasts.
+This solution is referred to as QRA and SQRA for QR and SQR-based models, respectively. \item The second approach is to use point forecasts obtained for a single VST to derive a probabilistic forecast corresponding to that VST.
+As a result, five different probabilistic predictions are obtained, which are then averaged across probabilities \citep[called F or vertical averaging;][]{lic:g-c:win:13}, for details see Section~3.3.2 in the \citet{uni:mar:wer:19}.
+These models are denoted by QRF and SQRF. \item Finally, according to \citet{mar:uni:wer:20}, in some applications it may be beneficial to first average point forecasts and then construct a probabilistic forecast based on fewer but more accurate point predictions.
+In such models, called QRM or SQRM, all available point forecasts are first combined using the arithmetic mean, and the averaged prediction is used as an input to QR or SQR. \end{itemize}

-To better understand the difference between the described variants, a graph that compares the models is presented in Figure \ref{fig:ave}.
-Finally, note that the forecasts for all 99 percentiles are computed separately.
+To better understand the difference between the described variants, a graph comparing the models is shown in Figure \ref{fig:ave}.
+Finally, note that the predictions for all 99 percentiles are computed separately.
 In such a setup, it is possible to obtain a nonmonotonic quantile function.
 Therefore, after obtaining the predictions of the 99 percentiles, the results are sorted independently for each day and hour.